 It’s called the most magical place on Earth and in general, Walt Disney World is a very safe place.
-However, due to the current health crisis, many people are asking themselves: “Is Disney World still safe to visit?”
+However, due to the current health crisis, many people are asking themselves: “Is Disney World still safe to visit right now?”

 In this post, we are going to outline why safety is so important now in Walt Disney World and Disney’s overall stance on the subject.
-We’ll also talk about some of the new things Disney is implementing to keep guests safe due to the current situation.
+We’ll also talk about some of the new protocols Disney is implementing to keep guests safe due to the coronavirus pandemic.

-We’ll have some general safety tips to follow no matter if you are at the theme parks or hotel, and lastly, we are going to give you our opinion on if Disney World is safe to visit right now or not.
+We’ll also have some general safety tips to follow no matter when you go, and that will help you both at the theme parks and hotels.
+Lastly, we are going to give you our opinion on if Disney World is safe to visit right now or not.

-We want you to understand that it’s going to be your decision and no one can make that for you, but we hope to lay out some of the facts and then let you make a decision for your family based on how you feel about them.
+We want you to understand that ultimately it’s going to be your decision whether or not to go during this reopening phase, and no one can make that decision for you.
+We just hope to lay out some of the facts and then let you make a decision for your family based on how you feel about them.

-Before we get started we wanted to share some of our best resources on the park closures, reopening, and everything associated with them.
+Before we get started we wanted to share some of our best resources on Walt Disney World since reopening.
 We think they will help you a lot in trying to make decisions about your next trip:

-- All the New Changes and Guidelines Coming to Disney World
+- All the New Changes and Guidelines at Disney World

 - How to Make Disney World Park Reservations